SYalouz/ILLUSTRATION_JUPYTER_NOTEBOOK/paper.md

 in a given many-body basis with a special enphasis on fermionic system (note that extensions are planned to include bosonic systems).

-The framework of the 'QuantNBody' package stand on two fundamental steps.
-The first one is to create a reference many-body basis (based on a total number of quantum particles and modes/orbitals to fill) in which every operator can be represented.
-The second step consist in creating a general tool that can help building any (particle-number conserving) many-body operator : the general single-body hopping operator $a^\dagger a$.
-Once these two ingredients have been created, the user can use the already built function in order to (i) construct various type of many-body operators (e.g. Hamiltonians, Spin operators), (ii) manipulate quantum many-body states or create new ones.
+The framework of the 'QuantNBody' package lies on two fundamental ingredients.
+The first one is the creation of a reference many-body basis (based on a total number of quantum particles and modes/orbitals to fill) in which every operator can be represented.
+The second ingredient consists in creating a general tool that can help building any (particle-number conserving) many-body operator : the general single-body hopping operator $a^\dagger a$.
+Once these two ingredients have been created, the user can call already built function in order to (i) construct various type of many-body operators (e.g. Hamiltonians, Spin operators), (ii) manipulate quantum many-body states or create new ones.
+Furthermore, the QuantNBody package has been designed to provide flexibility so that the user can also create his/her own operator and functions based on the tools already implemented.

 # A quick illustration